Explosions in Lebanon's Tyre, near Palestinian refugee camp | DW | 10.12.2021

 The explosion occurred at a reported Hamas weapons depot, security sources told the news agency Reuters.

+Initial reports suggested the incident began with a fire in a diesel tanker before spreading to a nearby mosque controlled by Hamas.

-Footage shared by local media showed a number of small, bright red flashes above the port city, followed by a large explosion and the sound of glass shattering.
+Footage shared by local media showed a number of small, bright red flashes above the port city, followed by a blast and the sound of glass shattering.

 More to follow...